-5.2.
-Application to the PCR data set
+5.2 Application to the PCR data set

-In this second example, we compare R-IPAD with the LDPE on a PCR data set.
-This set was originally studied in Lan et al. (2006).
-It examines the genetics of two inbred mouse populations, and comprises n = 60 samples, with 29 males and 31 females.
-The expression levels of 22,575 genes were measured.
-Following Song and Liang (2015) and Kong, Zheng and Lv (2016), we studied the linear relationship between the numbers of phosphoenolpyruvate carboxykinase (PEPCK), a phenotype measured by quantitative real-time PCR, and the gene expression levels.
-We picked the p = 2,000 genes with the highest marginal correlations with the PEPCK as predictors.
-The predictors were standardized to have mean zero and L_2 -norm \sqrt{n} in each column, and the responses were centralized before performing the analysis.
+In this second example, we compare R-IPAD with LDPE on a polymerase chain reaction data set.
+The PCR data set was originally studied in Lan et al. (2006).
+It examines the genetics of two inbred mouse populations and comprises of n = 60 samples with 29 males and 31 females.
+Expression levels of 22575 genes were measured.
+Following Song and Liang (2015) and Kong et al. (2016), we studied the linear relationship between the numbers of phosphoenolpyruvate carboxykinase (PEPCK), a phenotype measured by quantitative real-time PCR, and the gene expression levels.
+We picked p = 2000genes having the highest marginal correlations with the PEPCK as predictors.
+The predictors were standardized to have mean zero and $L_2$ -norm $\sqrt{n}$ in each column and the responses were centralized before we conducted the analysis.